tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_12.md

 > with the only this tutorial in mind.
 > It misses a lot of features that would be quite useful
 > in the real world, for example, custom templates.
-> In the future, this package will be replaced by the
-> pagination [library](https://github.com/michaelbromley/ng2-pagination) from the author of the Angular 1 pagination [angularutils:pagination](https://github.com/michaelbromley/angularUtils-pagination/) when
-> the package has matured enough.

 Ng2-Pagination consists of three main parts: